devanship30/verilog-custom-processor/README.md

 ## Simulation Instructions

-1. Open the project in your preferred simulator (ModelSim, Vivado, etc.)
-2. Select the top-level testbench `top_tb.v`
-3. Ensure the desired program memory file is active in `top.v` (`$readmemb("program_mem.mem", inst_mem);`)
-4. Compile and run the simulation
-5. Observe waveforms or console outputs to verify processor operations

 - Open the project in a Verilog simulator (Vivado, ModelSim, etc.).
 - Compile the RTL file:
     rtl/top.v